This post may contain affiliate links, from which we earn an income.

 Don’t struggle trying to plan your Europe trip, find out everything you need to know before you go + loads of motorhoming tips for when you arrive.

 Every European country has its own laws on what is allowed if you’re free camping in a motorhome, find out more here.
 There is always a risk that you might be moved on or receive a fine, especially in a national park or beach car park.
 Abide by the signage, be discreet and don’t park on someone’s private property and the chances are you won’t have any problems.

-Anyone taking advantage of free campervan sites for overnight stays should leave no trace, take their rubbish and waste away with them and dispose of it correctly.
-Be an ambassador for the motorhome community and help these free places to remain an option for everyone else.
+Be an ambassador for the van life community and help these free places to remain an option for everyone else.

 How do you find the best spots?

-How to Find Free Motorhome Camping Europe & UK – The Top Ten Resources
+How to Find Free Motorhome Camping Europe & UK – The Top Sixteen Resources

-A similar concept, the Campercontact app is easy to navigate and has over 33,000 spots, with new ones added regularly.
+A similar concept, the Campercontact app is easy to navigate and has over 33,000 motorhome parking places, with new ones added regularly.
 It includes features such as the best spots in each country to provide you with inspiration and maybe route ideas.
 It costs £5.99 for the full off-line version annually which is great value for money.

-A huge database of all types of stopovers imaginable and over 100k members providing and updating information daily.
+A huge database of all types of stopovers imaginable and over 100k members providing and updating information daily to help with your road trip planning.
 There is an app but they suggest using the website (which is optimised for mobile) for a better experience.
 Its free to use and it’s also possible to download their data onto your Garmin or TomTom sat nav although there is a cost to this.

 Similar in size and functionality to other apps but you need to buy the hard copy guide for €26.50 before you can get an annual subscription to the app for €5.49.
 You can also download data sets to your sat nav from €3.25.
 The website has a free handy trip planner which will show you stops around your route, useful if you like to plan in advance.